gschmutz/kafka-as-your-datalake/3-Demo-Trino.md

 {"id":21,"first_name":"Lila","last_name":"Page","available":"N","birthdate":2651,"last_update":1598191373828}
 ```

-What does that mean for our Presto table?
+What does that mean for our Trino table?
 Let's see the result of a SELECT where `id` is `21`.

 ```
-presto:logistics> SELECT *
+trino:logistics> SELECT *
                -> FROM logisticsdb_driver
                -> WHERE id = 21;
                ->